-- 4.19 Ridgeway Ecology has carried out a Preliminary Ecological Appraisal including a Phase 1 Habitat Survey and Protected Species Assessment.
+- 4.16 Ridgeway Ecology has carried out a Preliminary Ecological Appraisal including a Phase 1 Habitat Survey and Protected Species Assessment.
 There are no sites designated for their ecological value within 1km of the site.
-A barbastelle bat was identified roosting within the stone/brick range and a badger sett was identified in the north-east part of the site.
-There were also a large number of smooth newts in a swimming pool within the site and a fox hole at the northern end of the steel pole barn.
-It was therefore recommended that further survey work be carried out for badgers and bats. - 4.20 The report recommends a series of mitigation measures to address the possible impact on bats, badgers, nesting birds, reptiles, amphibians and other mammals.
-The scheme was updated to include the suggested measures which are shown on submitted drawing 1901-PA-0003 - 4.21 The report concludes that providing that the necessary mitigation measures are incorporated into the scheme there should be no residual effects on protected species as a result of the development.
+A barbastelle bat was identified roosting within the stone/brick range and evidence of swallows nesting within the barns.
+A fox hole is located at the northern end of the steel pole barn.
+Further surveys were undertaken in respect of bats. - 4.17 The report recommends a series of mitigation measures to address the possible impact on bats and birds and biodiversity.
+The proposed scheme includes such mitigation measures which are shown on submitted drawing 1901-PA-103.
+It is proposed to create a bat loft in the new linking roof at the eastern end of the barns. - 4.18 The report concludes that providing that the necessary mitigation measures are incorporated into the scheme there should be no residual effects on protected species as a result of the development.